dividedbyzeroco/warp-server/readme.md

 ## User and Session Models

 In order to handle user authentication and management, a special type of model called the User model can be added.
-It is similar to the `WarpServer.Model` except it requires a few additional fields.
+It is similar to the `Warp Server.Model` except it requires a few additional fields.

 Fields required by the User Model:
 - username